-A slew of unique and interesting photos come from the 22-year-old owner of Picjumbo.
-Viktor Hanacek lives in the Czech Republic and he’s an avid photographer who has a particular and rare eye.
+A slew of unique and exciting photos come from the 22-year-old owner of Picjumbo.
+Viktor Hanacek lives in the Czech Republic, and he’s an avid photographer who has a particular and rare eye.

-Pixabay has one of the largest image libraries of free of copyright restrictions.
-Choose from over 1.2 million free stock photos.
+Pixabay has one of the largest image libraries of free of royalties and copyright restrictions.
+Choose from over 1.2 million free images to download and use.
 Not only does Pixabay provide photos, but you can also find illustrations, vector graphics, and videos.
-Pixaby is the best known and most popular free stock photo website online today.
+Pixaby is the best known and most popular free stock photo site online today.

 The search engine choice allows you to filter for the type of image that you need.